-New trees will be planted and a cafe, riverfront boardwalk and jetty, artwork and cultural interpretation features, signs and new lighting will be established during stage one of the project.
+A cafe, riverfront boardwalk and jetty, artwork and cultural interpretation features, signs and new lighting will be established during stage one of the project.

-Deputy Prime Minister and Nationals leader Michael McCormack made the announcement, alongside the party's candidate for Mallee, Anne Webster, at Horsham Angling Club on Monday morning.
+Deputy Prime Minister and Nationals leader Michael McCormack made the announcement alongside the party's candidate for Mallee, Anne Webster, at Horsham Angling Club on Monday morning.

 "The river makes the Wimmera exactly what it is, and we need to make sure Horsham has a beautiful area to attract visitors, he said.